Published on 2 August, 2018 and Updated on 30 April, 2020

 If you are interested in testing for gender, here’s some good news: you can do your own at-home gender blood test as early as 8 weeks into pregnancy.
-The SneakPeek Gender DNA test is the only 99.1% accurate gender blood test that you can do yourself, and get results back in as little as 72 hours.
+The SneakPeek Gender DNA test is the only 99.1% accurate gender blood test that you can do yourself, and get results back within days after ordering.
 (More info here.)

 Now back to the original reason you came to this page: here are 5 unconventional tips for uncovering the perfect baby name:

 Find a topic you love & dive deep.

 Often, our creativity flows best when we’re doing something we love.
 Consider the things that have had meaning and intrigue in your life so far.
 Maybe you’ve always loved a certain genre of music.
 You could dig deeper into composers or artists whose work has touched you.
 The same goes for chefs, philosophers, activists and hey, even Greek history.
 The sky is the limit — just start with topics that ignite a spark, and go from there.

 Consider meaningful experiences, events, or people in your life.

 Toying with symbolism in your life can be an equally powerful way to add nuance and depth to your baby’s name.

 Example: let’s say your honeymoon was on a beautiful island in Brazil.
 Naming your son “Anjo” (meaning “Angel” in Portuguese) has a personal meaning that’s subtle, and pays homage to a wonderful and meaningful experience in your life.

 Another example: instead of the name Paris, opt for a specific district (Marais) or symbol (Vivienne, a beautiful gallery located there.)
 You get the idea.